Kennebec Therapeutics

 About Kennebec Therapeutics

-Beth retired in June 2024 after 36 years in the field, and the practice was handed down to her apprentice, Linette, whom she still graciously mentors in her free time.
+Beth retired in June 2024 after 36 years in the field, at which time ownership of the practice was handed down to her apprentice, Linette.
+The office was moved to Green Street in Augusta due to the sale of the Olde Federal Building, where it remains today.

 Augusta, ME 04330